jitsi/jitsi-meet/android/README.md

 #### getListener()

-Returns the `JitsiMeetView.Listener` instance attached to the view.
+Returns the `JitsiMeetViewListener` instance attached to the view.

 #### loadURL(url)